amaxj95/BearKub-pub/README.md

 https://minio.fqdn-control.udev.local <br>

 ## Summary
+Baremetal RKE2 deployment playbook.
+For DevSecOps Engineers to foster a more collaborative development and CloudOps Environment.
+Comes with a basic RKE2 cluster, argocd, harbor, minio, and prometheus.
 Airgapped private cluster, modify the inventory/hosts and add your machine IP addresses or FQDN name.
 This playbook has been modified from original purposes and needs modification to fit your collaborative team efforts. where you see fqdn-control.udev.local replace with your machine udev domain (example.udev.local || example.local.com)

 # [Herramientas para el Clúster de CI de DevOps](https://fqdn-control.udev.local)
 <br>